AGnar11100/Applied-Machine-Learning-Projects/README.md

 4) Time-Series Forecasting explores the United States Corona Virus dataset where I used LSTM Architecture to create a sequential model.
 The model is not too complex and this exercise was just to exhibit the concepts of LSTM.
 The B&W Image Denoiser is a autoencoder that has the ability to do exactly what it's name is.
 It can be seen that using a regular AE is not ideal and that a GAN or VAE would be seen to be more robust with this type of data/problem.

+5) Wisconsin Breast Cancer with Random Forest explores the Wisconsin Breast Cancer dataset for classification.
+This notebook shows how PCA's can be used with the Random Forest ensemble method to improve the time it takes for predictions.
+My model was able to speedup predictions from a stand-alone Random Forest model to a PCA-RF model by about double which made sense since the feature space is consolidated from 30 to 14 dims.